Is your nonprofit getting the most out of Google Adwords and driving in the best prospects for your fundraising and volunteer opportunities?

 Include Negative Keywords to Improve Conversion Rates

 Make sure that your organization develops a list of keywords that you do not want your ad to show up for.
-You can accomplish this goal by adding negative keywords to your AdWords campaign.
+You can accomplish this goal by adding negative keywords to your Google Ads campaign.
 Adding negative keywords to your campaign can help your nonprofit save budget and increase the likelihood of only being served for the highest quality searches in your niche.
 Your organization can add negative keywords to your keyword list by putting a minus symbol in front of the keyword you do not want to show up for.
 Negative keywords can be added at both the campaign level and the ad group level.

-Start off your campaign with a list of negative keywords and then grow that list based on the results of your campaign.
+Start off your campaign with a list of negative keywords, and then grow that list based on the results of your campaign.
 Always keep an eye on conversion rates and identify keywords that are eating your budget and not delivering value.

 Takeaways